-All about fishing for flathead and channel catfish in Ohio.
+Guide to fishing for flathead and channel catfish in OH.

-Major lakes in Ohio, including Alum Creek Lake, Atwood Lake, Berlin Lake, Buckeye Lake, Caesar Creek Lake, Charles Mill Lake, Clendening Reservoir, East Fork Lake, Grand Lake St Marys, Hoover Reservoir, Indian Lake, Lake Erie, Lake Milton, Meander Creek Reservoir, Mosquito Lake, Piedmont Reservoir, Pymatuning Lake, Rocky Fork Lake, Salt Fork Lake, Seneca Lake, Tappan Reservoir and West Branch Lake are excellent places to find healthy populations of catfish.
+Major lakes in Ohio, including Alum Creek Lake, Atwood Lake, Berlin Lake, Buck Creek State Park Lake, Buckeye Lake, Caesar Creek State Park Lake, Charles Mill Lake, Clear Fork Reservoir, Clendening Reservoir, East Fork Lake, Findlay Reservoir, Grand Lake St Marys, Hoover Reservoir, Indian Lake, La Due Reservoir, Lake Erie, Lake Milton, Leesville Lake, Mogadore Reservoir, Mosquito Lake, Nimisila Reservoir, Piedmont Reservoir, Pleasant Hill Lake, Portage Lakes, Pymatuning Lake, Rocky Fork State Park Lake, Salt Fork Lake, Senecaville Lake, Tappan Reservoir and West Branch Lake, Wolf Creek Lake are excellent places to find healthy populations of catfish.

 World record: 58 lbs 0 oz